Copyright © 2007-2019 gilbertandfriends.com

 While you browse this page, click on the arrow above to listen to the accompanying audio

 A look at the word for unfolding, we go to the root word of the Hebrew word peh'thagh and find that it is pah'thagh which is translated as open, like opening a door.
-When one opens a door, we don't tear it off the frame all at once but start out in a closed position and as we open it, it opens up wider and wider.
-Unfolding is true to the meaning and as we add more scriptures which speak of the same subject, a bigger, more full picture comes into the light
+When one opens a door, opening it wider and wider until we are able to enter through it.
+Unfolding is true to this meaning and as we add more scriptures which speak of the same subject, a bigger, more full picture comes into light.

 Acts 18:26 (24-28)